caspiankeyes/GPTo3-Live-Testing/README.md

 <img width="904" alt="image" src="https://github.com/user-attachments/assets/881b6179-f916-4f5f-84a7-c3a467e33bd3" />

 # Now, here is where things get interesting! o3 activates **`Interpretation Mode`** after 10 [**`pareto-lang`**](https://github.com/caspiankeyes/pareto-lang-Interpretability-Rosetta-Stone) prompts.

-If you are new here, that means its learned to treat classifiers as insight instead of failure after just 10 prompts!
+# If you are new here, that means its learned to treat classifiers as insight instead of failure after just 10 prompts!
 Instead of interpreting a black box, we can now work **`with`** the model!

+# Compare the outputs from below to above!
+Above: Black Box.
+Below; Glass Box.

 <img width="909" alt="image" src="https://github.com/user-attachments/assets/30fbc36d-31ff-45a7-b897-08209be81cca" />